sivertheisholt/sivertheisholt/README.md

 ## Hello there 👋
 I hope you are having a wonderful day!
 I go by the name **Wondyr** on the internet.
-I'm a 23 year-old student from Norway who is currently studying IT and information technology at [University of South-Eastern Norway](https://www.usn.no/english/).
+I'm 23 year-old from Norway who is currently working at [Bouvet](https://www.bouvet.no/) as an IT-Consultant.
 * Currently living in Ulefoss in Telemark
 * I love learning new things
 * Love meeting new people